cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 By default a Cirrus CI task is automatically triggered when all it's [dependency tasks](#task-execution-dependencies) finished successfully.
 Sometimes though, it can be very handy to trigger some tasks manually, for example, perform a deployment to staging for manual testing upon all automation checks have succeeded.
-In order change the default behaviour please use `trigger_type` field like this:
+In order change the default behavior please use `trigger_type` field like this:

 ```yaml